What is hepatitis C—and how can you protect yourself?

 Many people with untreated chronic hepatitis C develop liver disease.
 Between 5 and 25 percent will develop cirrhosis of the liver within 10 to 20 years.
 This means the liver becomes badly scarred over the course of many years and stops functioning properly.
 People with chronic hepatitis C who’ve also developed cirrhosis have a 1 to 4 percent annual risk of developing liver cancer.

-Sometimes, people with chronic HCV infections can develop medical conditions that aren’t related to the liver, including diabetes and non-Hodgkin’s lymphoma.
+Sometimes, people with chronic HCV infections can develop medical conditions that aren’t related to the liver, including diabetes and non-Hodgkin’s lymphoma (cancer that begins in the lymphatic system—tissues and organs that produce, store, and carry white blood cells that fight infections and other diseases).

 How do healthcare providers test for hepatitis C?

 To be screened for hepatitis C, your healthcare provider (HCP) will order a blood test called an HCV antibody test, which checks whether you have ever been infected.
-If positive, there will be another blood test to confirm that the infection is still active.
+If there is a positive test result, there will be another blood test to confirm that the infection is still active.
 This is because some people who contract HCV will clear it on their own and don't need further treatment.

 How is hepatitis C treated?

-There are a number of treatments available for hepatitis C. They usually involve 8 to 12 weeks of taking pills and cure the disease in more than 90 percent of cases, according to the CDC.
-It is better to diagnose and receive treatment for chronic hepatitis C as early as possible, as treatment cannot reverse liver damage that has already occurred.
+There are several treatments available for hepatitis C. They usually involve 8 to 12 weeks of taking pills and cure the disease in more than 90 percent of cases, according to the CDC.
+It is better to diagnose and receive treatment for chronic hepatitis C as early as possible.
+Treatment can help prevent more liver damage but it cannot reverse damage that has already occurred.

 Those who’ve had chronic hepatitis C, even if it has been cured, may need to make lifestyle changes to prevent any further damage to the liver.
 These steps can include being vaccinated against hepatitis A and hepatitis B, avoiding alcohol, and carefully checking with an HCP before taking any new medications, over-the-counter drugs, supplements, or herbs.